 Researchers have previously considered various aspects of financial wellbeing, but no definition or metric has been universally adopted.
 In addition, no financial wellbeing scale combines objective data from customer records with self-reported information from personal responses.

-In August 2017, CBA conducted an on-line survey of nearly 6,000 customers that asked about their financial wellbeing and their financial and personal circumstances.
+In August 2017, CBA conducted an online survey of nearly 6,000 customers that asked about their financial wellbeing and their financial and personal circumstances.
 The CBA/UoM team obtained consent to link the survey responses to CBA customer records of people’s financial positions and financial transactions and is using these data to develop many novel measures of customers’ financial wellbeing.

 The team is quantitatively analysing the combined survey and customer-record data to study how household circumstances, economic events, and personal behaviours affect financial wellbeing.

-Professor John Haisken-DeNew, Melbourne Institute of Applied Economic and Social Research
+Professor John De New, Melbourne Institute: Applied Economic & Social Research